oroinc/platform/src/Oro/Bundle/EntityExtendBundle/README.md

 }
 ```

 Please pay attention on the enum code parameter.
-Each option set should have code and it should be unique system wide.
+Each option set should have code and it should be unique system wide and it's length should be no more than 21 characters (due to dynamic name generation and prefix).
+Same principle applied to field name, in case above - it should be less than 27 symbols, due to suffix _id will be applied (30-3).
 To load a list of options you can use data fixtures, for example:

 ``` php